joshmalina/chirbah/_posts/2017-07-29-Try_Before_You_Buy.markdown

 <b>tl,dr: Whole Foods lets you try before you buy — take advantage</b>

 There is a simple way to solve the fruit asymmetry problem — just eat before you buy.
-At most grocery stores, this is illegal — which we don't condone at chirbah.
+At most grocery stores, this is illegal — which we can't condone at chirbah.

 Fortunately, at Whole Foods, we aren't made to be criminals in our pursuit of sweet fruit — just curious, welcome customers.
 Twice now, in Charlottesville and Chicago, I tried fruit before buying and was much better off for it.

-<h4>Santa Claus Melon</h4>

 In Chicago, I avoided a not-so-sweet watermelon, and instead came away with a great Santa Claus Melon.